Koshikiryori Koki

 The Tasting Experience

 Budget ¥20,000–¥29,999 per person at dinner, plus a 10% service charge.
 At roughly ¥22,000–¥33,000 all-in, this is a serious financial commitment.
-The kitchen notes that the broth contains pork and that menu alterations are generally not possible , worth knowing before you book if dietary restrictions are a factor in your group.
+The kitchen notes that the broth contains pork and that menu alterations are generally not possible, worth knowing before you book if dietary restrictions are a factor in your group.

 Booking and Logistics

 Reservations: Reservation-only; no walk-ins.
-Book as far in advance as possible , this venue regularly books out weeks ahead.
+Book as far in advance as possible, this venue regularly books out weeks ahead.
 Cancellation policy: 100% of the course fee if cancelled within 24 hours; the fee is waived only in the event of natural disasters with proof of transport disruption.
 Arriving 30 minutes late without contact may be treated as a no-show.
 Hours: Dinner only, from 18:00 or 20:00 onwards; closed Sundays and public holidays (schedule is not fixed, so confirm when booking).
 Budget: ¥20,000–¥29,999 per person before the 10% service charge.
 Getting there: 5 minutes on foot from Toranomon Station; approximately 360 metres from Toranomon Hills.
 No parking on site.
 Private room: Available for two, contact the restaurant directly to arrange.
 Full buyout: Up to 20 people.
 Payment: Major credit cards accepted; electronic money and QR code payments are not accepted.
 Smoking: Non-smoking throughout.

 Who Should Book

 Koki is the right choice for a business dinner where you want a room that signals taste without resorting to the expected kaiseki format, for a celebration where intimacy and a sense of occasion matter, or for a food-focused couple who want to explore how Hong Kong Cantonese cooking performs at Michelin level in Tokyo.
-It is not a casual dinner option , the price, the course-only format, and the strict cancellation policy all point toward guests who are fully committed to the experience.
+It is not a casual dinner option, the price, the course-only format, the strict cancellation policy all point toward guests who are fully committed to the experience.
 Children are permitted if they can sit and eat a meal, but the atmosphere and format are oriented toward adults.

 If you are travelling across Japan and want to compare Tokyo's Chinese fine-dining against other ambitious kitchens in the region, it is worth considering HAJIME in Osaka, Gion Sasaki in Kyoto, or Goh in Fukuoka as part of a broader itinerary.
 For other high-level Chinese restaurants in Tokyo, Chugoku Hanten Fureika and Chugoku Hanten Kohakukyu (Amber Palace) offer a different register of Chinese cuisine in the city, while Ippei Hanten, itsuka, and Piao-Xiang are worth considering depending on your budget and format preferences.
 For Chinese fine dining with a Western frame of reference, Restaurant Tim Raue in Berlin and Mister Jiu's in San Francisco show how different the category looks outside Japan.